10+ YouTube Tips And Tricks – Mindset, Titles, Description, Tags

 But don’t just post your videos there (this is spam and you’ll mess up a lot of things right from the start), preferably no video links at all for weeks, but join the conversations there, answer questions, become a member of the community there.
 But link your channel in your profile info, if someone is interested in who this person is, who is always posting interesting and helpful things, they should be able to access your channel.

 As you become a valuable member of such communities over time, making meaningful contributions and perhaps helping others with their problems, you will gradually gain standing in that community and when you have gradually consolidated that standing.
 Could you answer a question and then at the end of the answer drop a link to a video of you and write something like “If you want more information about this topic, I have a video that fits the topic: link.”

 Another advantage of such communities is that you get to see which topics are important in your niche and are currently being discussed.
 That way you might get ideas for good videos where there is real interest.
-My best videos are created out of such group topics, because if there is a lot of discussion there is a real interest in this topic and then it is worth to make a video about it.
+My best videos are created out of such group topics because if there is a lot of discussions there is a real interest in this topic and then it is worth making a video about it.
 And if you find people interested in your channel in this way, they will become real subscribers.

 YouTube tips and tricks: Get subscribers